Biden hails historic Pentagon pick, but some Dems in a bind

 “That principle is essential to our democracy. … I think (it) has to be applied, unfortunately, in this instance,” Blumenthal said Tuesday.

 Sen. Tim Kaine, a Virginia Democrat, was noncommittal, saying in a statement he’d “closely evaluate the implications for waiving the National Security Act requirement twice in just four years.”
 Hawaii Democratic Sen. Brian Schatz, went further Tuesday, saying, “This is becoming a trend, and I don’t like it.
-It is difficult to imagine voting for a Mattis.”
+It is difficult to imagine voting for a Mattis waiver and not an Austin waiver.”

 With the Senate almost evenly divided politically — with the outcome of two Georgia special elections pending next month — Biden can lose only a limited number of Democrats, which is unusual for an incoming president from the same party.

-Note: This story has been clarified to provide a fuller quote from Sen. Brian Schatz of Hawaii.